yisselda/SlackableThemes/README.md

 ## Features

-- Generate a random theme from an image, like a logo.
+- Generate a random theme from any image, like a photo or a logo.
 - Manually set the sidebar's theme.
 - Use Slack's preset themes and modify them.
 - Preview in dark mode.
 (TBA)